fitnr/censusname/readme.md

 ### Advanced

-You can pass your own names file to `random_name` to generate names with arbitary formatting.
+You can pass your own names file to `Censusname` to generate names with arbitary formatting.
 For each section of a name, a different sets of files can be used.
 This could be useful if you have name data broken down by time, geography, or any other variable.
 By default, male and female first name data from 1990 are combined with last name data from 2000.

 Files must have two fields: `name` and `cumulative_frequency`.
 By default, the package expects comma-delimited files, buy you can pass in `csv.DictReader` arguments with the paramenter `csv_args`.